Table of Contents

-You can help prevent spreading this disease by keeping your sick child home until the cough is almost gone.
-Make sure to wash your hands after you take care of your sick child to avoid spreading the virus to others.
+If your child has bronchiolitis, keep them home until the cough is almost gone.
+Make sure to wash your hands after you take care of your sick child.

 - Give your child plenty of liquids.
 Don’t worry if he or she doesn’t feel like eating solid foods.

 - Use saline drops and an aspirator to remove mucus from the nose.

 - Use a cool-mist vaporizer in the bedroom while your child is sleeping.

 - Sit in a steamy bathroom with your child.
 Run hot water in the shower or bathtub and close the door.

 - Ask your doctor if you can give your child acetaminophen (such as Infants’ Tylenol) if he or she has a fever.
 Don’t give your child aspirin.
 Aspirin has been associated with Reye’s syndrome, a rare disease of the brain and liver.